jonathanpberger/presentation_pair_design-asbury-agile/deck.md

 ---

 ## Better Product
-- to optimize for progress (not perfection)
+- optimize for progress (not perfection)
-- to remove individual ego
+- remove individual ego
 - promote shared ownership of product

 ---

 # How do we Pair design?

-- many of the same techniques and philosophies as engineering
+- similar techniques and philosophies as engineering
 - design is different BUT
-- core principles of communication and tight feedback loops remain.
+- core principles of communication, tight feedback loops
 - Pair design takes a few forms.
 The three major standbys are:

 ---